d4rklynk/samsepi0l.dev/content/blog/cybersec/windows-setup/group-policies/index.md

 `Computer Configuration\Administrative Templates\Start Menu and Taskbar`

 This is not strictly problematic, though I get quite irritated with most used apps/recently added apps/recently opened documents/etc showing up on my start menu.
-Someone may iadvertedly see something when I show them my screen.
+Someone may inadvertently see something when I show them my screen.

 - Remove "Recently added" list from Start Menu -> Enabled
 - Remove Personalized Website Recommendation section in the Start Menu -> Enabled